refsam/Image-Classification-Model-Deployment-TF-LITE/README.md

 # Image-Classification-Model-Deployment-TF-LITE
-My Submission 2 from class machine learning class from dicoding
+Last Submission from class machine learning class from dicoding